 Since most cases of credit card fraud also result in charges of identity theft under Colorado law these crimes will be classified as a Class 4 felony which will mean a guilty finding will result in jail time of between two and four years, probation of up to one additional year and fines of up to $500,000.
 Federal penalties could be as much as 20 years in prison, forfeiture of any assets obtained illegally and steep fines.

 In addition to identity theft charges, those who are charged with credit card fraud may also be charged with forgery, illegal possession of equipment (such as credit card skimmers), illegal use of interstate transportation for the purposes of moving, transferring or shipping credit cards or receipt of stolen goods.
 These could potentially mean the penalties will be far harsher than the minimum requirements under credit card fraud statutes.

 Credit card fraud charges are often investigated by multiple agencies both at the state and federal level.
-There is a relatively good chance you will be notified you are under investigation before you are actually arrested.
-If you find out you are under investigation for identity theft or credit card fraud of any type, it is imperative to begin working with a Denver white collar criminal defense attorney immediately.
+There is a relatively good chance you will be notified you are under investigation before you are arrested.
+If you find out you are under investigation for identity theft or credit card fraud of any type, it is imperative to begin working with a Denver credit card fraud lawyer immediately.